 A common myth about solar panels is that it’s expensive to buy up front.
 That may have been true 15 years ago, but it isn’t anymore.
 With the recent explosion in the solar marketplace around the world, solar prices have gotten so cheap, so quickly that reality is struggling to catch up with perception.

-The cost of a solar panel system is greatly dependent on how much energy it can produce.
+The cost of solar panels is greatly dependent on how much energy they can produce as part of a home solar system.
 The energy output of each solar panel is measured in watts, and a typical panel can produce 265 watts under conditions of direct sunlight.

 A typical solar system for a home is made up of enough panels to produce 5,000 watts (shortened to “5 kilowatts”).
 That’s about equal to nineteen of those 265-watt panels.